 Please ensure your import permit application is submitted accurately with all supporting evidence to reduce the likelihood of this additional service fee from being applied.

 It is the importers responsibility to ensure the information held on an import permit is accurate, up-to-date, relevant and not misleading.
 If you need to vary your issued import permit, additional fees may apply.
 Please note, varied permits will retain the expiry date of the original permit.
-If your permit is due to expire soon we recommend applying for a new permit instead of applying for a variation.
+If your permit is due to expire we recommend applying for a new permit instead of applying for a variation.

-All other variations to a permit
+Variations to a permit

 - minor corrections to manufacturer details (e.g. spelling mistakes)